18F/uswds-jekyll/pages/guide/quick-start.md

 Ceres uses SLURM as the job scheduler.
 It is similar to SGE and PBS.

 ## Login Nodes
-Login node is meant to be used for setting up analysis and tasks that are not computationally or memory intensive.
+The login node is meant to be used for setting up analysis and tasks that are not computationally or memory intensive.
 If your job runs for longer than a few minutes then please use the interactive mode or batch mode described below.

 ## Text Editors